 Each of these hotels and CityWalk offer various forms of entertainment, shopping, and dining, and Universal Orlando has been aggressively expanding these non-theme park offerings within the last few years, with an eye towards making Universal Orlando similarly viewed as a vacation destination.
 This has been aided by entertainment options such as a lazy river and bowling alley in Cabana Bay Resort, plus perks aimed at convincing guests to stay on-site, such as early theme park entry and included Universal Express Pass (at 3 of the hotels) for no extra charge.

-More likely, what I would do is do a split-stay between an official Universal Orlando hotel and an on-site Walt Disney World hotel.
+Another is doing a split-stay between an official Universal Orlando hotel and an on-site Walt Disney World hotel.
 If you’ve read our Off-Site v.
 On-Site at Walt Disney World article, you know I have a strong preference to staying on-site.
 Well, that doesn’t apply to just Walt Disney World, but to many places we visit.
 Universal Orlando is one such place.

-Had I stayed on-site at Universal Orlando, I could have walked to the parks, entered an hour earlier, and had unlimited Express Pass access (unless I stayed at Cabana Bay).
+Staying on-site at Universal Orlando gives you a bunch of advantages.
+You can walk to the parks, enter an hour earlier, and have unlimited Express Pass access (unless staying at one of the budget hotels).
 Universal Orlando resorts are competitively priced (read: cheaper), and I like the idea of rolling out of bed and walking from a hotel to the parks.

 My breakdown of the 3 days in Universal Orlando would consist of spending 1 day on the Wizarding World of Harry Potter lands, 1 day on the rest of Universal Studios Florida, and 1 day on the rest of Islands of Adventure.
 I think it would be awesome to head into the Wizarding World of Harry Potter and immerse myself in those lands for the better part of a day to really get lost in the experience.
-Given the wait times for the flagship attractions plus the entertainment and dining, that’s not as overkill as you might think!
-As for Walt Disney World, I think Magic Kingdom and Epcot combined can take 3 days to complete, with Disney’s Hollywood Studios and Animal Kingdom taking a day each.
-The rest of the time, if any, could be spent on the ‘other stuff’ or revisiting favorite parks.
+Given the wait times for the flagship attractions plus the entertainment and dining, that’s not as overkill as you might think.

 The biggest downside of doing the split stay is the added cost.
 At both resort complexes, the per day cost of tickets drops dramatically with the more days you add.
-An 8-day Walt Disney World ticket is about $30 more than a 5-day Walt Disney World ticket, whereas a 3-day Universal Orlando Park-to-Park ticket (which you want in order to enjoy Hogwarts Express) is around $195.
 Multi-day Universal Orlando tickets are cheaper than comparable Walt Disney World tickets, but if you’re considering the trip from the perspective of re-allocating some days away from Walt Disney World to Universal Orlando, it’s good to know that this cost differential is significant.

 If you really want to make it work, there are a number of things to change about the trip if you’re really interested in saving money, from staying at a budget off-site hotel to eating entirely off-property when visiting both resorts.
-In the end, the only things that you have (more or less) a fixed cost are the theme park tickets…the rest of your expenses can fluctuate fairly substantially and you can find ways to travel frugally should you so desire.
 You can do Universal Orlando in addition to Walt Disney World if you’re on a tight budget, so it’s really a matter of if you want to make it work, not whether it can be done.

 Ultimately, Universal Orlando is not going to be for everyone, just as Walt Disney World is not for everyone.
 If you have a trio of 4 year olds and are also bringing grandma and grandpa (to watch the kids, of course!) on the vacation, your party is probably going to prefer Walt Disney World.
 If you’re taking your 13 and 16 year olds and planned on staying off-site and renting a car anyway, Universal Orlando should definitely be on your radar.